Successful ABM Campaigns: Tips and Creative Examples

 Benefits of ABM campaigns

-Account-based marketing is a popular strategy for B2B companies targeting larger accounts with longer sales cycles.
+Account-based marketing ideas are popular with B2B companies targeting larger accounts with longer sales cycles.
 That's because it offers many benefits over other marketing approaches.
 For example:

 Better sales & marketing alignment

-Better sales and marketing alignment helps reduce inaccurate marketing campaigns, shorten the sales cycle, and helps sales connect with qualified leads even faster.
+Better sales and marketing alignment helps reduce inaccurate marketing campaigns, shorten the sales cycle, and connect sales with qualified leads even faster.

 Clearer ROI

-Account-based marketing is easier to track and more precise.
-As a result, it provides the highest ROI of all B2B marketing tactics.
-In fact, 85 percent of marketers who measure ROI describe account-based marketing as delivering higher returns than any other marketing approach.
+ABM results are easier to track and more precise.
+This means that it provides the highest ROI of all B2B marketing tactics.
+In fact, 81% of marketers who measure ROI describe ABM as delivering higher returns than any other marketing approach.

 Personalized marketing approach